Rob-C-89/evening_meal_planner/README.md

 ![Image of the evening meal planner starting](/assets/documentation/landing.jpg)

-Evening Meal Planner is a Python terminal application, which runs in the Code Institute mock terminal on Heroku.
+Evening Meal Planner is a Python terminal application which runs in the Code Institute mock terminal on Heroku.

 The deployed program can be viewed [here](https://evening-meal-planner-9fed6f279af0.herokuapp.com/).